 Women in STEM: Software Engineering Internships

 Outside of our learning resources, we recognise the importance of gender equality in strengthening our business operations.
 We aim to improve the gender balance of our workforce, particularly in professional roles, technical roles and in leadership positions.
 We don’t think young women are being given enough opportunities to shape our shared future and we want to help change that.

-This month, we launched our first ever year-long software engineering internship.
-This internship was developed last year specifically for women-identifying and non-binary people.
+In 2021, we launched our first-ever year-long software engineering internship for women-identifying and non-binary people.
 It’s designed to help combat systemic inequality of access by giving historically excluded demographics an inroad into software engineering.
-Our interns will learn how to code under the guidance of a mentor from our engineering team and work directly on our platform.
+Our interns learn how to code under the guidance of a mentor from our engineering team and work directly on our platform.

 “I’m proud of my gender.
 I think for many women there’s a feeling that, no matter what they do, their work will never be recognised as it might be if they were a man.
 I’d like to see that change and I think this is a step in the right direction.”